 What types of rodents are common in South Carolina?

 Rodents are very common home-invading pests and can cause some serious problems when they find their way inside.
-In our area, there are many different rodent species that can be found living, breeding, feeding and invading properties in the area of Lexington, Columbia, and Midland of South Carolina.
+In our area, there are many different rodent species that can be found living, breeding, feeding and invading properties throughout Lexington, Columbia, and the Midlands of South Carolina.
 Some helpful information about the most common rodents found in South Carolina as well as some useful prevention tips and professional advice on dealing with rodent infestations is listed below!

 The house mouse is a common home invader.
 These mice enter homes or businesses any time of year, though they actively begin seeking warm, safe shelter when the weather cools in the late fall.